How to build a no-code task management system on WordPress

 Does your team suffer from a lack of collaboration, inefficient task execution, and missed deadlines?
 If so, it’s time to think about implementing a WordPress task management system!

 We’ll start by setting up a “task submission” form in Gravity Forms where we can add new tasks as they arise.
-Next, we’ll use GravityView to create a View that allows users to filter, sort, edit, and update tasks from the front end.
-Finally, we’ll show you how to display only tasks assigned to the currently logged-in user.
+Next, we’ll use GravityView to create an interface that allows users to organize, filter, sort, edit, and update tasks from the front end.

 💡 Check out a live demo of the finished task management system and get your own free trial site preloaded with all GravityKit add-ons!